The Greek Myth of Perseus and Andromeda

 When the Oracle of the God Ammon revealed the cause of these troubles, the populace insisted that Andromeda be offered to the monster to appease the wrath of the Nereides and Poseidon.

-Taking full advantage of the winged sandals leant to him by Hermes, Perseus unleashed an airborne attack upon Ceto, striking the monster’s back and ribs with his sword, while the creature reared and dived, uttering terrifying cries in its agony.
-Finally, bracing himself on a rock, as his winged sandals had become sodden with the monster’s blood, Perseus succeeded in stabbing it through the belly, at which Ceto expired.
+Taking full advantage of the winged sandals leant to him by Hermes, Perseus unleashed an airborne attack upon Ceto, striking the monster’s back and ribs with his sword, while the creature reared and dived, uttering terrifying cries in her agony.
+Finally, bracing himself on a rock, as his winged sandals had become sodden with the monster’s blood, Perseus succeeded in stabbing her through the belly, at which Ceto expired.

 At once, Andromeda was freed from her chains and stepped on to the shore to be reunited with her family.
 Perseus meanwhile rinsed his bloody hands in the water and rested.